Brooklinellcstorecom/teamcity-documentation/topics/teamcity-release-cycle.md

 >
 >The TeamCity Cloud infrastructure allows releasing new features more frequently: they are now rolled out to the Cloud instances bimonthly.
 On-Premises instances can be upgraded to a new major version twice a year, exactly as before.
 >
->To let our On-Premises users try the new features before the official major release, we will also publish trial On-Premises distributions on each Cloud release.
-However, it is strongly recommended to install such distributions only on non-production servers, for testing purposes.
->
 {type="note"}

 The default stages of a TeamCity release: